 - Link Townsends in the US, England, Australia, South Africa and other countries

-The target group includes all Townsends/Townshends (and any other related surname spelling) around the world.
+The target group includes all Townsends/Townshends (and any other possible surname spellings) around the world.
 Although most participants were orignally among the Society’s 500 plus members many today are not – and membership in the Society is not required (although encouraged) to participate.

-Townsends from the US, England, Canada, Australia, Chile adn Nicaragua are already participating in the project and persons from New Zealand, and South Africa are actively sought.
+Townsends from the US, England, Canada, Australia, Chile, South Africa, and Nicaragua are already participating in the project and persons from New Zealand, and any other country are actively sought.

 Over 20 Townsend family groups, many with their beginnings only identified in various parts of the US, some with overseas members and links back to England have emerged as results of DNA testing and traditional research.
 A couple of family groups are only outside the US.
-A number of Townsends have turned out to "genetically of another surname; while a number of person of other surnames are "genetic' Townsend.
+A number of Townsends have turned out to "genetically of another surname; while a number of person of other surnames are "genetic' Townsends.
 And there are many cases where research and "sorting out" is on going.

 The Process and Results

 The Y chromosome is passed from father to son unchanged, except for mutations that occur randomly.
 Testing the Y chromosome will provide test participants with a genetic "fingerprint" consisting of 37, 67 or 111 markers.
-By comparing these "fingerprints" to others with the Townsend and other surnames, one can determine if they are related.
+By comparing these markers to others with the Townsend and other surnames, one can determine if they are related.

 As the database of the test results continues to build (currently over 260) the findings are yielding further understanding of the Y chromosome makeup of a number of Townsend family groups, allowing the project to draw conclusions about common ancestors and descendancy lines.